 10. Pittsburgh, PA

-While Pittsburgh might be known for being a working-class city, its coffee culture is on the rise, providing various coffee experiences.
+While Pittsburgh might be known as a working-class city, its coffee culture is rising, providing various coffee experiences.
 Notable outlets include Commonplace Coffee, De Fer Coffee & Tea, and 21st Street Coffee and Tea.

 11. San Diego, CA

 The city's year-round sunshine, beautiful beaches, and outdoor activities make it a paradise for those seeking a coastal lifestyle.
 With a beachy and relaxed vibe, San Diego's coffee scene offers a mix of traditional and modern coffee shops.
 Some favorites include Bird Rock Coffee Roasters, James Coffee Co., and Dark Horse Coffee Roasters.

 12. Miami, FL